mzwang25/TextOS/README.md

 xxd (examine bin files) <br/>

 ##### Other
-Registers cs, ds, ss, and es specifies the offset for data.
+Registers cs, ds, ss, and es specifies the offset for accessing memory.
 They refer to code, data, stack, and user-defined.